-Federal Commodity

-Supply

-Class Code

-Electronic Equipment Each department is assigned acquisition responsibility for those items which the department either designed or sponsored development.
+Federal Supply Class Code Commodity Electronic Equipment Each department is assigned acquisition responsibility for those items which the department either designed or sponsored development.
 See FSC 5821 under Navy listing for assignment of certain commercially developed radio sets (i.e., developed without the use of Government funds).
 1550 P Drones This partial assignment applies only to the following model drones: Model 147 Model 154 BQM 34A MQM 34D 2320 P Trucks and Truck Tractors This partial assignment applies only to airport crash rescue vehicles.
 2330 P Trailers This partial assignment applies only to airport crash rescue trailor units.

 4210 P Fire Fighting Equipment This partial assignment applies only to fire fighting equipment developed by or under the sponsorship of the Department of the Air Force.
 6660 P Meteorological Instruments and Apparatus Each department is assigned acquisition responsibility for those systems, instruments, and end items in FSC 6660 for which the department either designed or sponsored development.
 The developing department is the department which awarded the developmental contract, notwithstanding that other departments may have provided funds for the development.
 6710 P Cameras, Motion Picture This partial assignment does not apply to submarine periscope and underwater cameras.
 6720 P Cameras, Still Picture This partial assignment does not apply to submarine periscope and underwater cameras.
 6730 P Photographic Projection Equipment This partial assignment does not apply to 35mm theater projectors.
-6740 Photographic Developing and Finishing Equipment 6760 Photographic Equipment and Accessories 6780 Photographic Sets, Kits, and Outfits ("P" after t he FSC number indicates a partial FSC assignment).
-00 2 0 D Line Animale Mat Daired Con David
+6740 Photographic Developing and Finishing Equipment 6760 Photographic Equipment and Accessories 6780 Photographic Sets, Kits, and Outfits

+("P" after the FSC number indicates a partial FSC assignment).

+8820 P Live Animals Not Raised for Food

-This partial assignment applies only to the following types of w vorking dogs:
+This partial assignment applies only to the following types of working dogs:

-Scout 0 0
+Scout

 Sentry

 Patrol

 Mine/tunnel

 Tracker

 Detector-narcotic/contraband

 Sledge

 Bloodhound

 Water dog

 Patrol/detector